ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang - Copy.md

          ...................................
 ~~~~

-Max-voltage: the maximum voltage supported by the rack.
+Max-voltage: the maximum voltage could be supported by the rack.

 ### Network Element